 As was widely expected Snow Patrol move forward with Take Back This City and shoot 15-6 to land the fifth Top 10 hit of their career.
 Maybe more so most acts, they seem masters at playing the chart-climbing game with every one of their post-2006 singles starting low and climbing quickly.
 Heck, even that one about the cars only entered at Number 25 first week out and took four weeks to reach the Top 10.

 The Top 10 revolution continues at speed with the arrival at Number 9 of the first chart hit in eight years for Sash! the German production trio who masquerade as a solo artist.
 His/their comeback single is released to mark the tenth anniversary (give or take 18 months) of the project and effectively combines the old and the new.
 As the title suggests Raindrops (Encore Une Fois) is a mashup of a brand new song and the instrumental track of their debut single Encore Une Fois which was a Number 2 smash hit back in March 1997.
 Those older ravers may actually consider the remake a rather disrespectful treatment of what remains an immensely powerful club hit, but taken on its own as a 2008 record it stands proud as a major hit single and probably the least intelligence-insulting club hit of the year.
+[Collaborators on the single were failed club act Stunt, whose greatest claim to fame is featuring Molly Smitten-Downs who would sing the UK's Eurovision entry in 2014].

 Single movement down the lower end of the Top 40 is confined to singles that are either waiting in the wings to be big hits or those that seem destined never to be.
 Leading the way is 'Kids' from MGMT which creeps to Number 25 after a ten place climb, now just a few places short of the Number 22 peak of its predecessor Electric Feel.
 Whilst the physical release of a single may not be the bellwether of hit status it used to be, it still represents what should theoretically be the peak of its promotional push.
 With Kids having hit what is left of the shops last week, you suspect its further progress is unlikely.
 [This would for now be its peak, although it would enjoy a spectacular resurgence just after Christmas to belatedly become a Top 20 hit].